 The specific KPIs are the purchase by the Cleveland Division of Fire of 20 Microsoft surface pro tablets to support the field inspection and code enforcement duties of the Fire Inspectors.
 As to output and outcome measures, this allows the inspectors to be more efficient and spent more time in the field at various location.
-These data to be updated in future Performance Reports.
+The Division estimates protecting more than \$90,000,000 dollars in property value due to force's efforts.
+The Division of Fire also invested in technological upgrades and equipment to improve the force's efficiency, leading to an average response time of 5 minutes, 24 seconds in 2023.
+The Division responded to 72,629 calls in 2022.